udayDarbar/udayDarbar/README.md

-- 👋 Hi, I’m @udayDarbar
+- 👋 Hi, I’m @uday
 - 👀 I’m interested in project's based on flutter ,.net
-- 🌱 I’m currently learning at uni
+- 🌱 I’m currently learning at University
 - 💞️ I’m looking to collaborate  builuding project's
 - 📫 How to reach me udayrathodsocial@gmail.com